The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Banksy's Laugh Now (unsigned) screenprint is estimated to be worth between £16,000 and £24,000.
-Over the past 12 months, the average selling price was £13,312, with a total of 4 works sold.
-The hammer price over the last five years has ranged from £13,000 in December 2024 to £67,593 in November 2020.
-This artwork has shown an average annual growth rate of -3%.
-This is a popular piece, having been sold 80 times at auction since its initial sale in October 2008.
-The edition size of this artwork is limited to 600.
+The value of Banksy's Laugh Now (unsigned) is estimated to be worth between £16,000 and £24,000.
+This screenprint, created in 2003, has shown consistent value growth since its first sale in October 2008.
+Over the past 12 months, the average selling price was £13,000, across 2 total sales.
+In the last five years, the hammer price has ranged from £13,000 in December 2024 to £67,593 in November 2020, with an average annual growth rate of -9%.
+This work has an impressive auction history, having been sold 80 times at auction, and the edition size is limited to 600.

 Meaning & Analysis